lucaseverett/openweather/README.md

 This API can be accessed with a `get` request to `/current` while passing parameters for `lat` and `lon`.

 Requests are cached to minimize use of the OpenWeather API.
-Subsequent requests for the same `lat` and `lon` will return idential data for 30 minutes after the initial request.
+Subsequent requests for the same `lat` and `lon` will return identical data for 30 minutes after the initial request.

 **Example usage:**